morse-simulator/morse/doc/morse/dev/adding_robot.rst

 ==================

-Let say you have a 3D model of a robot and you want to use it in MORSE, this page is the what you are looking for.
+Let say you have a 3D model of a robot and you want to use it in MORSE, this page is what you are looking for.
 For more on 3D modeling, see `Resources`_.

 Low-poly